This Edible Cookie Dough made with no eggs and heat-treated flour is safe and perfect for anytime the cookie dough craving hits!

 To Heat Treat the Flour:

 - Preheat the oven to 350℉.
 Line a baking sheet with parchment paper.
 Spread out all-purpose flour evenly on the baking sheet.
 Bake in the preheated oven for 5 minutes or until very hot to the touch but not browned.
+Let cool fully.

 To make the Cookie Dough:

-- Add the softened butter, sugar, and brown sugar to a mixing bowl and beat with an electric handheld mixer on high speed for 30 seconds.
+- Add the softened butter, sugar, and brown sugar to a mixing bowl and beat with an electric handheld mixer at high speed for 30 seconds.
 Add the vanilla extract and whipping cream and continue beating on high speed for 1 minute or until light and fluffy.
-Add the heat-treated flour, baking soda (if using), and salt and mix on low speed just until all the flour is incorporated.
+Add the cooled-down heat-treated flour, baking soda (if using), and salt and mix on low speed just until all the flour is incorporated.
 Fold in the chocolate chips with a spatula.

-Naomi ♡
+Naomi Andres

 Taryn